Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Supplementary proofs

-The first term on the right-hand side of \cref{eq:app:f1} tends to zero thanks to assumption \labelcref{ass:filtering}.
-For the second term we note that, by assumptions \labelcref{ass:filtering2} and \labelcref{ass:filtering-projection},
+The first term on the right-hand side of \cref{eq:app:f1} tends to zero thanks to assumption \labelcref{ass:filtering-projection}.
+For the second term we note that, by assumptions \labelcref{ass:filtering-projection2} and \labelcref{ass:filtering3},